nh-server/switch-guide/docs/index.md

 For live support with this guide, visit us in **#switch-assistance-1** or **#switch-assistance-2** over at the [NH Discord server](https://discord.gg/C29hYvh).

 Prepare to set aside a minimum of an hour to follow this guide.
 This is specifically for you to carefully read and understand each page for safe execution for the safety and longevity of your Switch console.
-Some required device backups can also take around ten to thirty minutes to create, depending on your Switch model and your microSD speed.
+Some required device backups can also take around ten to thirty minutes to create, depending on your Switch model and your microSD card specifications.

 ### **What is Custom Firmware?**